DaltonSenseman/DoubleLinkedList_Demo/README.md

 of the project as to know and understand who is working on what throughout the duration of their projects.

 #### Goals
-Show the useage of Git and GitHub
+- Show the useage of Git and GitHub.
-Demonstrate Branching and merging
+- Demonstrate Branching and merging.
-Demonstrate conflict resolution
+- Demonstrate conflict resolution.
-Demonstrate the useade of  ReadMe and Kanban board
+- Demonstrate the useade of  ReadMe and Kanban board.

 #### Success Criteria
 Acceptance from the stateholder that we have met the goals outlined above for her demonstration.

 #### Stakeholders
-Dr. Koufakou - Professor of the course
+Dr. Koufakou - Professor of the course.

 #### Timelines
 Completion by friday 11/06/2020